prologin/camisole/doc/usage.rst

 .. literalinclude:: res/003-python-testsuite.out.json
    :language: json

-If you don't specify a test suite, Camisole will only execute a single test named ``test000`` with an empty input.
+If you don't specify a test suite, |project| will only execute a single test named ``test000`` with an empty input.